Natural Remedies for Schizophrenia: Symptoms, Root Causes & Holistic Treatments

 — Dr. James Greenblatt, Functional Psychiatry Specialist

-• Magnesium L-threonate — cognitive support
+• Magnesium L-threonate — supports neural calm and cognitive function

 Can You Recover Without Medication?